-Monitoring results will be documented within a PBTL Offset Area Implementation Report (or similar), which will detail the results of the monitoring program and any minor amendments to management actions, such as grazing regime, and be submitted to the Department, on an annual and then biennial basis (as outlined in Table 6.4), up to year 10 (as a minimum) of the PBTL Offset.
+Monitoring results will be documented within a PBTL Offset Area Monitoring Report, which will detail the results of the monitoring program and any minor amendments to management actions, such as grazing regime, and be submitted to the Department, on an annual or bi-annual basis (as outlined in Table 6.4), for the first ten years (as a minimum) of the PBTL Offset.

-The PBTL Offset Area Implementation Report (or similar) will:
+The PBTL Offset Areas Monitoring Report will:

-- Summarise management actions (for example grassland management, weed and pest animal control) undertaken in the PBTL Offset Area during that reporting period and discuss the outcome of those actions (including whether actions are adequate or inadequate). - Summarise the status of measurable outcomes associated with each ecological indicator (as indicated in Table 6.1 and Table 6.2). - Detail the monitoring methodology. - Present and analyse the monitoring results. - Compare the monitoring results to previous monitoring results collected to date. - Identify any trends in the PBTL population(s) and/or PBTL habitat (grassland) condition. - Recommend any minor amendments to management actions, for the Project Owner (Neoen) to consider and if appropriate, direct the Land Manager to implement. - Document any minor amendments to management actions, which are to be implemented by the Land Manager (after consideration and approval by the Project Owner (Neoen)).
+- Summarise management actions (for example grazing regime, weed and feral animal control) undertaken in the PBTL Offset Area during that reporting period and discuss the outcome of those actions (including whether actions are adequate or inadequate). - Summarise the status of measurable outcomes associated with each ecological indicator (as indicated in Table 6.1 and Table 6.2). - Detail the monitoring methodology. - Present and analyse the monitoring results. - Compare the monitoring results to previous monitoring results collected to date. - Identify any trends in the PBTL population(s) and/or PBTL habitat (grassland) condition. - Recommend any minor amendments to management actions, for the Project Owner (Neoen) to consider and if appropriate, direct the land manager to implement. - Document any minor amendments to management actions, that are to be implemented by the land manager (after consideration and approval by the Project Owner (Neoen)).

-Monitoring data will be prepared in accordance with the Guidelines for biological survey and mapped data (Commonwealth of Australia, 2018) and provided to the Department on an annual (Years 1-4) or biennial basis (Years 6, 8 and 10), likely as an attachment to the PBTL Offset Area Implementation Report.
+Monitoring data will be prepared in accordance with the Guidelines for biological survey and mapped data (Commonwealth of Australia, 2018) and provided to the Department on an annual or bi-annual basis, likely as an attachment to the PBTL Offset Area Monitoring Report.